 Said to be an extra-ordinary guide to childbirth preparation, England provides us with a challenging and empowering book: there’s lots of practical advice for first-time pregnancies including positive discussion on the benefits or otherwise of birth plans and support people.

 Pam England makes good use of art therapy and creative visualisation.
-The book is also full of photographs and fascinating art work and illustrations.
+The book is also full of photographs and fascinating artwork and illustrations.

-#5: Ina May’s Guide to Childbirth by Ina May Gaskin
+Childbirth Books #5: Ina May’s Guide to Childbirth by Ina May Gaskin

 What you need to know to have the best birth experience for you.
 Drawing upon her thirty-plus years of experience, world’s most famous midwife, Ina May Gaskin, shares the benefits and joys of natural childbirth by showing women how to trust in the ancient wisdom of their bodies for a healthy and fulfilling birthing experience.